Fields: In addition to grocery deals, check out these freebies

-On top of highlighting grocery offers, this Wednesday’s article is featuring three freebies!
+On top of highlighting grocery offers, this Wednesday’s article is featuring two freebies!

 In addition, you can get access to many more specials at the provided links in the online article and on our Facebook page (https://www.facebook.com/LubbockSavvyShopper or log on to Facebook and enter “Lubbock Savvy Shopper” in the search tool).

+• BOGO Footlong Sub at Subway (Thanks to MoneySavingMom.com): Through March 18, Subway is offering Buy One, Get One Free footlong subs when you buy two subs online via the mobile app.
+No promo code needed.
+For more information, go here: https://www.subway.com/en-us.

+• FREE Kid’s Events at Michael’s (Thanks to Freebies4Mom.com): Michael’s is holding free craft events for kids at Michaels every day from March 8-13.
+A parent or guardian must stay on the premises during these events.
+For more information: https://www.michaels.com/classes.

-• Food King Daily Deals – Although their deals are excellent in general, this week’s Food King ad is featuring great deals that are exclusive to one day of the week.
-For example, today’s (2/26) offer is Farmers Diary milk for $1.65 with an ad coupon.
-Compared to a good price of $3.43, this represents a savings of 52%!
-Deals this good are available every day through Tuesday (3/3) of next week.
+• Food King Daily Deals: Although their deals are excellent in general, this week’s Food King ad is featuring excellent deals that are exclusive to one day of the week.
+For example, tomorrow’s (3/5) offer is Kellogg’s Pop Tarts for $1.10 with an ad coupon.
+Compared to a good price of $2, this represents a savings of 46%!
+Deals this good are available every day through Tuesday (3/10) of next week.
 Check the current Food King ad for more information.

-• FREE Crest toothpaste at Walgreens – In case you missed it in the Sunday deals, Walgreens is offering 3 FREE tubes of Crest toothpaste after applying three $2 coupons from the 2/23/20 Procter & Gamble insert and receiving $3 in Register Rewards.
-See page 16 of the current Walgreens ad for more information.

 When you find out about offers, innovative products, or outstanding restaurant specials, write to SavvyShopperLubbock@gmail.com.
 I answer my mail and am always interested in the latest and greatest.